 Getting the most out of DevOps in the finance industry requires building a professional DevOps team.
-But then the organization may face a dilemma – create an internal team or entrust the processes to a third-party DevOps team?
-We will try to outline the control points that can help choose one or another option.
+But then the organization may face a dilemma – create an internal team or entrust the processes to a third-party DevOps team.
+We will try to outline the control points that can help choose one option.

 For large companies with 500+ employees, the infrastructure grows to such a size that it needs people to manage various parts.
-Here, the organization can create a small team that can purposefully work the DevOps process.
+The organization can create a small team that can purposefully work the DevOps process.
 Here are the main reasons to develop your DevOps team:

-Today, even companies with millions of revenue rely on third-party IT provides for Fintech software development.
-And nearly 78% of companies are completely satisfied with the cooperation with outsourcing companies.
+Today, even companies with millions of revenue rely on third-party IT providers for Fintech software development.
+And nearly 78% of clients are completely satisfied with the cooperation with outsourcing companies.
 Outsourcing DevOps has also helped 59% cut costs on normal business operations.

 DevOps as a Service offers standardized, centralized, and personalized templates to ensure consistency across all teams.
 By hiring a dedicated development team, you get a full set of DevOps services, particularly CI/CD, backup, cloud, monitoring, release automation, orchestration, etc.

 We hope that DevOps collaboration principles – end-to-end communication, small-scale iteration, feedback loops, continuous learning, and improvement – will become common practice for all teams in a few years.